-Rework in most machining processes and centers (broken edges and excessive inventory)
+Rework in machining processes and centers

-Long production runs on customer orders
+Long production runs

 After forging consensus on the current state with ownership and management, they established concrete goals to improve the business.
-The operation coordinated their work to minimize machine downtime.
+The operations coordinated their work to minimize machine downtime.
 They implemented a preventive maintenance system to eliminate the root cause of errors and rework.
 Finally they revised they entire layout of their workplace to ensure the safest reduction of handling and transportation time.

-Meanwhile, they reduced their batch sizes by implementing a “just-in-time” schedule to use and produce based on the actual needs of the shipping department and ultimately their customers.
+Meanwhile, they reduced their batch sizes by implementing a just-in-time schedule to use and produce based on the actual needs of the shipping department and ultimately their customers.
 This formed the business strategy to manufacture in reverse order of the logistic needs to make sure that all furniture that was loaded first into the truck was systematically manufactured based on the drop sequence location of the truck for the end customer.

 With their new scheduling system, manufacturing system, and re-layout of the factories, they were able to dramatically lower batch sizes and rework at the same time.
-This freed up people in the finish area who were then moved into more value-added assembly work.
+This freed up people in the finishing area who were then moved into more value-added assembly work.
 The reallocation of team members further enhanced flow and their ability to deliver quality products to their customers without overproduction or excess buffer stock.

 Schedule a call or email us by going to our contact us page.